vbookshelf/Offline-PDF-Redactor/README.md

 <br>

 ## Notes
-- The rasterized PDF pages that you see in the editor can look a little blurry, but the resolution of the exported file can be manually set.
 - Before starting redaction it's a good idea to do a test export to ensure that you are happy with the quality and with the file size, because the exported file size will be much larger that your original pdf.
-- Try to draw boxes with generous margin around the text to ensure that a a sliver of the original content does not remain visible.
+- Try to draw boxes with generous margin around the text to ensure that a sliver of the original content does not remain visible.
-- Do a visual double-check of the final exported file before sharing.
+- Always do a visual double-check of the final exported file before sharing.

 <br>

 ## Revision History

 Version 1.0<br>
-27-June-2026<br>
+26-June-2026<br>
 First release.

 <br>